On singular Hilbert schemes of points: Local structures and tautological sheaves: Euler characteristics of tautological sheaves

-\begin{remark} In \cite{HuX20}, we show that the conjecture \ref{conj-eularchar-global} can be reduced to the cases that $X$ is a product of projective spaces, and $K$, $L$ are exterior tensor products of the line bundles of the form $\mathcal{O}(k)$.
-Thus it follows that conjecture \ref{conj-eularchar-global} modulo $Q^8$ holds for all smooth projective 3-fold. \end{remark}
+\begin{remark} In \cite{Hu21}, we show that Conjecture~\ref{conj-eularchar-global} can be reduced to the cases where $X$ is a product of projective spaces and $K$, $L$ are exterior tensor products of the line bundles of the form $\mathcal{O}(k)$.
+Thus it follows that Conjecture~\ref{conj-eularchar-global} modulo $Q^7$ holds for all smooth proper 3-fold. \end{remark}